shyam6163/Build-a-Portfolio/README.md

-#Project 2: Build a Portfolio Site
+#Project 2: Udacity Build a Portfolio Project
 ### by Chinta Shyam Prasad

 Build a Portfolio Site project, part of the Udacity [Full Stack Web Developer